Commandline Interface (CLI)

 - AI-powered docs search —

 forge askruns a streaming AI search across the Candescent developer documentation.
-Use it as a one-shot question or as an interactive REPL with follow-up suggestions. - API discovery —
+Use it as a one-shot question or as an interactive REPL with follow-up suggestions.
+Requires an active session (forge login). - API discovery —

 forge api listandforge api describebrowse the full Candescent Digital Insight API operation registry from the terminal, including parameter details and examples. - Template browsing —